-Movie inspires us, entertains us and convinces us about the subjects that are important in our life.
-The classical music has always been an important part of the movie for decades.
+Movie inspires us, entertains us, and convinces us about the subjects that are important in our life.
+Classical music has always been an important part of the movie for decades.
 Today, the classical genre is still at the paramount position.
 Here is the list of 13 insightful classical music movies.

-The Disney’s animation comedy is a musical treat which is loved by all age groups.
-It’s a family flick which includes lots of good music and adorable stories to take to a fantasy world far away from the everyday noise and hustle.
+Disney’s animation comedy is a musical treat that is loved by all age groups.
+It’s a family flick that includes lots of good music and adorable stories to take to a fantasy world far away from the everyday noise and hustle.
 The 1999 released movie is the modern version of the original flick produced by the same company in 1940.
 The movie was created using advanced IMAX technology which helped the audience to discover a strong connection in the theaters.